NBA: Lakers’ LeBron James Goes Back And Forth On Team Ownership

 — LJ's Fam Foundation (@LJFamFoundation) February 15, 2019

-James, according to Forbes has a net worth in excess of $450 million, a sum that puts very few things out of reach for an aspirational entrepreneur.
+James, according to Forbes, has a net worth in excess of $450 million, a sum that puts very few things out of reach for an aspirational entrepreneur.
 However, with an average value approaching $2 billion, an NBA team just may be one of them.
 With the NBA continually adding new sources of revenue, that average will only push higher over time.

 Unfortunately for ownership-minded athletes, it is a long shot for any player, even a megastar like James, to be in a position to purchase a team.
-In fact, Michael Jordan remains the only former NBA player to wholly own a NBA team.
+In fact, Michael Jordan remains the only former NBA player to wholly own an NBA team.
 Jordan currently owns the Charlotte Hornets.
 However, just as James is in many ways following in Jordan’s footsteps on the court, he might be able to pull off the same when it comes to owning his own franchise, an honor more accessible to well-capitalized billionaires than on-the-ground athletes, regardless of their success in the sport.

 Even so, there are more than finances for James to consider.